-- consider carefully the subjects which you have enjoyed during Key Stage 3 and feel confident in studying.
+- consider carefully the subjects which you have enjoyed during years 7, 8 and 9 and feel confident in studying.
 Your latest assessments, together with your Year 9 report, should help you to decide this. - ensure that you have made a balanced choice and have included a broad range of subjects. - take account of any career ideas which you may have.